Titanis: Extinction

 The extinction of Titanis and other phorusrhacids throughout the Americas was originally theorized to have been due to competition with large placental (canid, felid, and possibly ursid) carnivores that occupied the same ancient terrestrial ecosystems during the Great American Interchange.
 However, this has been contested as Titanis had competed successfully against both groups for several million years upon entering North America.
 In South America, phorusrhacids were already on the decline prior to the Great American Interchange, further doubting competitive replacement.
+Additionally, the hypothesis heavily relies on phorusrhacids having physiological and paleoecological attributes similar to island birds.
+Paleohistological analysis found that phorusrhacids had rapid, uninterrupted growth comparable to continental birds.
+Insular birds, on the other hand, had protracted growth which is associated to several stable, well-vegetated environments.
+This suggests strong continental conditions pressured rapid, uninterrupted growth patterns among phorusrhacids.
+Rapid uninterrupted growth would’ve also made them less vulnerable to competition and predation by invaders from North America.
+This suggests abiotic environmental factors rather than competition with carnivorans was the main cause of extinction for both Titanis and phorusrhacids as a whole.

 Brodkorb's description of Titanis as being from the latest Pleistocene, an error followed by later studies, postulated that it went extinct as recently as 15,000 BP (about 13,000 BCE).
 The rare-earth element analysis of Titanis fossils by MacFadden and colleagues in 2007 dispelled this, demonstrating that the genus lived during the Pliocene and earliest Pleistocene.

-Some phorusrhacid material from South America dates to the Late Pleistocene, younger than Titanis, and close to the time of human arrival.
-Paleohistological analysis found that phorusrhacids had uninterrupted growth to continental birds in contrast to insular birds, who have protracted growth which is associated to several stable, well-vegetated environments.
-This suggests strong continental conditions pressured uninterrupted growth patterns among phorusrhacids.
-The uninterrupted growth would’ve also made them less vulnerable to competition and predation by invaders from North America.
-This suggests environmental factors likely played a role in the extinction of phorusrhacids instead of competitive displacement by placental mammals.
+Titanis, and possibly Devincenzia, are among the last of the large terror birds.
+Certain small-bodied South American species outlived their larger counterparts and survived into the late Pleistocene, namely, Psilopterus and Eschatornis, with the latter estimated to have lived around 25,000 years ago, significantly closer to the time of human arrival.